xianjiuqi/savn_online/README.md

 In recent years, there has been a lot of progress in visual navigation but it is not at the level where you can call it is  state-of-art.
 The one distinguishing framework that is attempting to provide a state-of-art navigation framework is the Ai2thor framework which also provides physics engine, object interaction and more.
 (In oreder to learn more about Ai2Thor Framework  and the original work on Self-Adaptive Visual Navigation please refer to https://ai2thor.allenai.org/ and https://github.com/allenai/savn respectively.

 ## Problem Statement
-In the SAVN repo, currenlty the agent is trained and tested in an offline Ai2thro environment, created by scraping images from a live environment.
+In the savn(https://github.com/allenai/savn) repo we based on, currenlty the agent is trained and tested in an offline Ai2thro environment, created by scraping images from a live environment.
 And it is difficult to directly use the trained navigation models to a live Ai2thor environment.
 As part of our project, we aim to provide APIs for user to create a live agent in a live Ai2thor simulator, where this agent uses pretrained models for visual navigation tasks.